palewire/django-postgres-copy/docs/index.rst

 =================  =========================================================
 Argument           Description
 =================  =========================================================
 ``csv_path``       The path to a file to write out the CSV.
+Also accepts
+                   file-like objects.
 Optional.
 If you don't provide one, the comma-delimited data is returned as a string.

 ``fields``         Strings corresponding to the model fields to be exported.
                    All fields on the model are exported by default.
 Fields